Article ID: m0057Last Modified: 15-Nov-2024

 Frequency of full backups Monthly, 1 full backup in a month

-Frequency of backup runs Every working day
+Frequency of incremental backup runs Daily

 Requirement for longer retention for full backups (GFS)

-Example 2: Recurring Schedule + GFS
+Example 4: Recurring (Advanced) Schedule + GFS

 Parameter Value